BREAKING · APR 18, 2026 President Trump signs EO on innovative therapies for veterans — one move left. See the pivot →

 NOW

 The science is clear.
-The precedent is set.
-All that's needed is a presidential directive to make SGB available through the VA.
+The President's own words set the standard.
+All that's needed is a single directive to the VA — offer SGB to every veteran with PTSD.

 Help Make It Happen →